 The Parkinson’s Disease and Movement Disorders Center is grateful for the contributions of our research participants.
 Consider making a personal contribution to research by participating in a clinical trial.
 Clinical research may lead to the discovery of new possibilities in the control or the delay of Parkinsonian symptoms.
 All study-related care is provided at no charge, including:

 Current Clinical Trials

-Find information about our current clinical trials via the links below.
+Find information about our current clinical trials - organized by condition - via the links below.

-The Parkinson's disease and Movement Disorders Center is also very excited about the formation of an electronic patient "repository" or "storage bank" of information.
+The Parkinson's disease and Movement Disorders Center is also very excited about the formation of an electronic patient registry or "storage bank" of information.
 This type of storage bank holds information collected during a clinical visit and with the patient's permission can be used, anonymously, for future research studies.
-You may be asked to participate in the repository.
+You may be asked to participate in the registry.
 Participation is entirely voluntary.

 For more information about participation in clinical trials, please contact the Movement Disorders Research Office by phone at 312-503-0755, by fax 312-503-0787 or by email at firstname.lastname@example.org.

 Scientists at the medical school are conducting hundreds of clinical trials daily.
 Learn more about all our work via the Feinberg Office of Research Clinical Trials page.
 Search for trials by disease or condition.

 Newly diagnosed with Parkinson’s disease and not yet treated?
 Please complete the Northwestern Medicine Parkinson’s Disease and Movement Disorders Center online appointment form to discuss next steps.

 Feinberg is not a site of care.
 Patient resources and care information via the PDMDC Northwestern Medicine site.
 PDMDC faculty see patients through our affiliated clinics.